 In order to raise awareness of mental health and improve the network of support available at the college, the HR department invited staff to volunteer to become Mental Health First Aid Champions.
 Twenty-one staff members attended the training delivered by Jocelyn, based on the course she attended and her twenty years’ experience working within HR.

 The role of the Mental Health First Aid Champion is to be aware and look for signs of mental health, offer time to talk to colleagues who may be experiencing difficulties, signpost them to further information or support, and refer, if appropriate, to a line manager or HR.
+I rarely order at canadian pharmacy.
+The site is understandable, more or less convenient.
+There are pictures, descriptions of drugs.
+The assortment is wide.
+Prices quite suit me.
+There is a mark – whether or not the product is in stock (although it does not always correspond to reality).
+After ordering, delivery is usually the next day.
+Pleasant girls-operators call almost immediately after registration, you do not have time to click “Send”.
+Couriers are friendly and polite.

 The college has since rolled out the Mental Health Awareness training to managers and learning facilitators, and a total of sixty people have attended this training.